HOW A LOCAL WIRE MAKER BECAME A GLOBAL PLAYER

-But not only has MASPRO made this beautiful, laid back and remote location home, this Australian owned family business is growing steadily, with plans to build a new facility to triple their floorspace, all in the uncertain world of mining.
+But not only has MASPRO made this beautiful, laid back and remote location home, this Australian owned family business is growing at over 30% per year, with plans to build a new facility to triple their floorspace, all in the uncertain world of mining.

 Through sophisticated machinery, engineering know-how and innovative software, MASPRO has become a leader in the manufacture of premium-quality spare and replacement parts for the mining industry.

 After a stint working with his father in the 80s, Laurie Kennard went out on his own, buying a fledgling wire business in Marrickville, Sydney, called MASPRO Wire.
 With Australia still riding the sheep’s back and wool bale fasteners his top selling wire product, Laurie was on to a good thing.